opendatacube/benchmark-rio-s3/report.md

 recently.
 There is constant progress in improving performance and usability when working with network assets.
 Just because some file is on a remote server, it doesn't mean that the entire file needs to be downloaded before accessing pixel data.
-HTTP supports requesting partial content of a file, S3 understand that as well.
+HTTP supports requesting partial content of a file, S3 understands that as well.

 A common data storage format in GIS is GeoTIFF.
 GeoTIFF files can be internally tiled, so you can access a portion of a raster without ever reading the rest of the file.
 GDAL can